-However, there are some words that I use very specifically and in slightly different ways to how other people normally use them.
+To start, here are some words that I use very specifically and in slightly different ways to how other people normally use them.
 It will help you get a proper understanding of my writing if you can understand these terms as I mean them.

 Embodied Heart States

 The embodied heart states are ways of opening to receive the world that are meta to the content of experience.
 They are grounded in the idea that love is felt, expressed and experienced in the body.
 They also include all the darkness and challenge of life, they don’t focus solely on the light parts.

 For The Benefit of All Beings